Warren Barker: World War II service

-Career
+Hollywood career

-After the war, Barker became chief arranger for the noted Hollywood composer, Carmen Dragon.
-For the next 25 years, Barker worked in Hollywood, in radio, movies, and in the then-new medium of television.
-At the age of 24 he was appointed chief arranger for NBC's The Railroad Hour, a position he held for six years.
-He composed, arranged, and conducted music for many motion pictures and television shows, being associated with 20th Century Fox, Columbia, and MGM studios.
-He was a member of the arranging staff for the movie version of Hello Dolly!
+After his discharge from the army in 1946, Barker became chief arranger for the Hollywood composer and conductor Carmen Dragon.
+At the age of 24 he was appointed chief arranger for the National Broadcasting Company's prime musical radio program, The Railroad Hour, a position he held for six years.
+Over the following two and a half decades he worked as a composer, arranger and conductor for 20th Century Fox, Columbia Pictures and Metro-Goldwyn-Mayer, primarily on their television productions, and was a member of the arranging staff for the 1969 film version of Hello, Dolly!.